nf-core/website/markdown/usage/adding_own_config.md

 process.container = "nfcore/YOUR_PIPELINE_NAME"
 ```

-Note that the DockerHub organisation name annoyingly can't have a hyphen, so is `nfcore` and not `nf-core`.
+> Note that the DockerHub organisation name annoyingly can't have a hyphen, so it's `nfcore` and not `nf-core`.

 ### Singularity image
 Many HPC environments are not able to run Docker due to security issues.